KabirSamsi/KabirSamsi/README.md

 ### Greetings!
 I'm Kabir.

 ## About Me 👋🏼
-I'm an undergraduate student and fullstack developer at Cornell University studying CS, Math & Music, and a machine learning & data analysis assistant at the Cornell Lab of Ornithology.
+I'm an undergraduate student and fullstack developer at Cornell University studying CS, Math & Music, a software engineer at Cornell CMSX and a machine learning & data analysis assistant at the Cornell Lab of Ornithology.
 Much of my work has involved designing databases, APIs and webservers that form intersections with other areas of my interests, some of which are on display here.

 Currently, my work comprises applied fullstack and API development as well as design and application of interpreters, programming languages and computer vision.
 In particular,  my current projects focus on applying PL design to modify music development, and network modeling to improve information access with a particular focus on birds.